BEDKNOBS & BAUBLES

 5. When you’re frosting your cookies, work in batches between frosting and decorating.
 The frosting will never get hard per se, but it will stiffen up where the sprinkles will no longer stick.

-6. Let your cookies sit out until the frosting is hard and then store them in an airtight container.
+6. Let your cookies sit out until the frosting is set and then store them in an airtight container.

 Frosted Sugar Cookie Recipe